-In both models, agreements with the PIHP, the financial supports agency, agency with choice and employees outline responsibilities of all parties in the individual and family directed support option.
+In both models, agreements with the Tailored Plan/PIHP, the financial supports agency, agency with choice and employees outline responsibilities of all parties in the individual and family directed support option.
 Community Navigator assist the employer or managing employer with employer duties and responsibilities as requested or needed.
 Beneficiaries in either model of individual and family directed supports have access to individual goods and services when employees begin to provide at least one service to the beneficiary.

-The PIHP provides ongoing support for individual and family directed supports by maintaining a website with information about individual and family directed supports.
-The PIHP also arrange periodic meetings for employers and managing employers that provide opportunities for meetings with key support agencies, including Care Managers, community navigators, agencies with choice and financial supports agencies.
+The Tailored Plan/PIHP provides ongoing support for individual and family directed supports by maintaining a website with information about individual and family directed supports.
+The Tailored Plan/PIHP also arrange periodic meetings for employers and managing employers that provide opportunities for meetings with key support agencies, including Tailored Care Managers, community navigators, agencies with choice and financial supports agencies.

-The PIHP monitors Employers of Record annually and provides any needed technical assistance to comply with Individual Family Directed policies and processes.
-Community Navigator agencies, Financial Supports Agencies, and Agencies with Choice are monitored at least once every three years at a frequency determined by THE PIHP.
-Beneficiaries in individual and family directed supports may elect to return to provider directed services at any time by informing the Care Management.
-The PIHP may remove a beneficiary from individual and family supports, after consultation with the DHB, in instances when the participant's health and safety are compromised, or after an employer or managing employer has made the same major mistake three different times in one year.
+The Tailored Plan/PIHP monitors Employers of Record annually and provides any needed technical assistance to comply with Individual Family Directed policies and processes.
+Community Navigator agencies, Financial Supports Agencies, and Agencies with Choice are monitored at least once every three years at a frequency determined by The Tailored plan/PIHP.
+Beneficiaries in individual and family directed supports may elect to return to provider directed services at any time by informing the Tailored Care Manager/Care Coordinator .
+The Tailored Plan/PIHP may remove a beneficiary from individual and family supports, after consultation with the DHB, in instances when the participant's health and safety are compromised, or after an employer or managing employer has made the same major mistake three different times in one year.
 The two major mistake includes the inability to implement the Individual Support Plan and/or the inability to comply with NC Innovations requirements.
-The LME-MCO must make reasonable efforts to provide the beneficiary should be given every opport prior to terminating the Participant Directed Option.
+The LME-MCO must make reasonable efforts to provide the beneficiary with technical assistance and/or support prior to terminating the Participant Directed Option.
 The rationale is that each beneficiary should be given every opportunity to be successful in the Participant Directed Service option should he/she desire to participate.

-Termination of the Participant Directed Option will occur immediately in the following circumstances: the individual's health and/or safety are compromised, misuse of Innovations Waiver funds, suspected fraud or abuse of funds, no approved representative when one is required, refusal to accept required Community Navigator services, refusal to allow Care Manager monitoring, and refusal to participate in PIHP, State, or federal monitoring.
+Termination of the Participant Directed Option will occur immediately in the following circumstances: the individual's health and/or safety are compromised, misuse of Innovations Waiver funds, suspected fraud or abuse of funds, no approved representative when one is required, refusal to accept required Community Navigator services, refusal to allow Tailored Care Manager monitoring, and refusal to participate in Tailored Plan/PIHP, State, or federal monitoring.